adbayb/poc-cross-framework-component/web-component/README.md

 ## 🌟 Architecture

-A web component adapter is built on top of Preact component to make it work in the web component world and let the browser register it as a custom element and used with any framework.
+The approach relies on a web component adapter acting as a thin interoperability layer to create custom elements.
+It can be used anywhere without being tied to a specific framework.
 A similar approach is fostered by the Angular community with [@angular/elements package](https://angular.io/guide/elements):

+TODO

 <br>